Non-uniform Stability of Damped Contraction Semigroups: Non-uniform stability of damped partial differential equations

 \subsubsection{Damping at a single interior point}

-In this section we consider the one-dimensional wave equation with pointwise damping studied in~\citel{AmmTuc01}{Sec.~5.1} (see also~\cite{RzeSch18} for a closely related problem on the stability of two serially connected strings).
-Given an irrational number $\xi_0\in (0,1)$ let us consider
+In this section we consider the one-dimensional wave equation with pointwise damping studied in~\citel{AmmTuc01}{Sec.~5.1}; see also~\cite{RzeSch18} for a closely related problem on the stability of two serially connected strings.
+Our arguments rely essentially on ideas from~\cite{AmmTuc01}.
+Given an irrational number $\xi_0\in (0,1)$, let us consider the problem